 where [options] parameter contains generic options to control the search and [pattern] contains string that we want to search.

-If you are looking for a file that contains a word, which you suspect might be in your any specific directory, you can search for it using the above command syntax in Terminal.
+If you are looking for a file that contains a word and that you suspect is in a particular directory, you can search for it in the terminal using the above command syntax.

-For instance, to search for a file that contains the word “tintin” and we think that file might be in our Downloads folder, we can use the following command to locate that file.
+For example, to search for a file that contains the word “tintin” and that we assume is in our Downloads folder, we can use the following command to find the file.

 $ grep -r –i “tintin” /home/tin/Downloads

 –r is used to search for the specified directory recursively